‘Valerian’ Director Opens Up About Casting Rihanna In His New Sci-Fi Movie

 Rihanna is no stranger to the big screen, having made her film debut in 2012’s Battleship before lending her voice to 2015’s animated film, Home, but perhaps Rihanna’s most mysterious film project will take place in Luc Besson’s upcoming Valerian and the City of a Thousand Planets, where details of the songstress’ role in the sci-fi flick has been kept under wraps for nearly a year.

-However, with the latest trailer for Valerian and the City of a Thousand Planets having debuted earlier this week, Luc Besson is now opening up about what it was like to cast Rihanna in his latest science fiction film in addition to gushing over the ease of working with the “Love on the Brain” singer on set.
+However, with the latest trailer for Valerian and the City of a Thousand Planets having debuted earlier this week, Luc Besson is now opening up about what it was like to cast Rihanna in his latest science fiction film, in addition to gushing over the ease of working with the “Love on the Brain” singer on set.

 During a brief interview with Business Insider earlier this week, Besson dished on Rihanna’s role in the film adaptation of the legendary French sci-gi graphic novel, where big names such as Cara Delevingne, Dane DeHaan, and Clive Owen will also appear, before delving into what led him to cast the songstress in the highly anticipated film.